 If you work in B2B, you know that many parts of the business play an important role.
 As well as purchasing, planning, design, manufacturing, quality control and financial issues, there’s always a major focus on sales and marketing.

-The B2B sector often has longer sales processes than traditional commerce as a result of the technical, quality and commercial aspects of each sale.
+As most of you are fully aware of, the B2B sector often has longer sales processes than traditional commerce as a result of the technical, quality and commercial complexity of each sale.
 This is one of the most important reasons why, once you’ve gained a customer, you must retain them over time for your business to thrive.

 Customer Lifetime Value is the sum of all costs to acquire a new customer (in other words, the costs of marketing and sales) and the costs to retain a customer (loyalty discounts, free maintenance, guarantees etc.) compared to the total revenue each customer gives over time.

 When you look at the net sum of your customer’s value over time (including average order value, purchase frequency and customer lifetime), minus the costs for customer acquisition and maintenance, you get the Customer Lifetime Value (CLV).

 In B2B marketing, you know that the cost of acquiring new customers can be very high.
 Sales cycles are long and often several people are involved in the purchase.
 Above all, more people need to be involved in quotes, price negotiations and quality controls.
 If you look at the overall cost structure of all of these activities and commitment from both sides, you’ll realize that it’s just as important – if not more important – to maintain existing customers than to acquire new ones.